 Michigan is a national leader in many aspects of statewide longitudinal data system design, particularly for the ways it provides access to education information while protecting individual privacy.

-The P-20 Longitudinal Data System Advisory Council helps define how to collect and connect data as well as how to deliver the data.
+The P-20 Longitudinal Data System Advisory Council helps define how to collect, connect and deliver data.
 See below for more about the P-20 Advisory Council membership and meetings.